-Yes, it’s beautiful and confusing territory.
+Yes, it’s beautiful and newly confusing territory.
 Here’s an example of what I mean:

-I attended Walt Disney Concert Hall’s Jazz Series this season with my dear friend Maggie, a Brit who has lived in L.A. for decades.
-The series included a recent tribute to Oscar Peterson.
+I attended Walt Disney Concert Hall’s Jazz Series not long ago with my dear friend Maggie, a Brit who has lived in L.A. for decades.
+The series included a tribute to Oscar Peterson.

 “To Oscar, with Love” was a night of exquisite sounds and a sweet vibe, featuring world-class jazz pianists and a legendary bassist.
-And I had a confusing experience in the midst of it.
+And I had a discombobulating experience in the midst of it.

 New urges and uncertainties